 2. Create a competing behavior.

 Stores try to give you a reason to try them, just once.
-They use coupons, specials this week only, offers and the like to create a real strong reason for you to come to them this one time.
+They use coupons, specials this week only, offers, and the like to create a really strong reason for you to come to them this one time.

 3. Make sure the new habit is enjoyable.

 If the store gets you in the door they should do all they can to make this new experience a positive one.
 Smart retailers bring in extra help for the sale even if they are selling things at cost.

 They want you to get service and get it promptly if they are to have any chance of keeping you as a regular customer.
 Stores that forget this and make you wait in long lines or treat you rudely end up sending you back to the place you used to shop even if you didn’t really like it there.

 If your change effort involves pain and doing without then you are likely to say why bother and head right back to what you used to do.
 Make this new change behavior enjoyable and the chances that this fun thing will replace the old undesired behavior.

 Stores know that if you switch your shopping pattern and visit a new place three times in a row there is a strong chance you have a new regular place to shop.
 This is why they use coupons that have expiration dates, offers that allow you so much off or something for free each week or month.

 Make a habit of the new behavior and it is likely to persist.

 This is why recovery groups will suggest 30 meetings in 30 days or even 90 meetings in 90 days.
 Anything you do that many times in a row will become your new default behavior.
 Even if you start missing meetings down the road, the habit of going to meetings instead of drinking is now firmly entrenched.